dustinpfister/game-framework-clucker/demos/chicken-cooker-sheets/README.md

 ## added a get active objects poolMod method

+I added a new method to the object pool that will return an array of active display objects from a given object pool.

 ## fixed a bug in the loader of gameframe.js

 My state machine called game frame in the lib folder still needs a far about of work.
 While working on this demo I found and patched a bug with the loader for 0.5.14 of clucker.
 There is still a great deal more that I will want to change with the built in loader, as well as the library and framework over all.
 However for now it would seem that I have worked out a bug that was the result of checking the length of the images array, rather than the count of elements that are not undefined.